Nathanphillips-info/Configure-AD/README.md

 </p>
 <p>
 After I logged into the client VM and added it to the domain.
 This can be done in rename this pc advanced.
 Once completed, I gave domain users remote access to the desktop on the client's PC.
 Then, you can go and check in AD on the server to see if the Client has been added to the domain.
+Next, in the domain controller, I ran a script on PowerShell ISE that added 1000 random new users and used one of them to log in to the client computer remotely.
+Then I set rules for password lockouts and locked and unlocked a random account created by the script to practice changing passwords in AD
 </p>
 <br />